 Suitable sterilising chemicals are available from your caravan dealer, accessory shop, chemist or home-brew shops.
 It is not, however, recommended to use bleach or sodium metabisulphite.

 Do not use products that contain aggressive agents for sterilising the water system.
-Always use a product designed for use within stainless steel tanks available from your caravan accessory superstore.

 NOTE: Never use the water heating system when disinfectant/sterilising fluid is present.
 Doing so may damage the system.